 Blended Component Units.
 Based on the application of the criteria for determining component units, the UCF Finance Corporation (Corporation) and the University of Central Florida College of Medicine Self-Insurance Program (Program) are included within the University's reporting entity as blended component units, and are therefore reported as if they are part of the University.
 The Corporation's purpose is to receive, hold, invest, and administer property and to make expenditures to or for the benefit of the University.
 The Program's purpose is to provide comprehensive general liability and professional liability coverage for the University's Trustees and students for claims and actions arising from clinical activities of the College of Medicine, College of Nursing, UCF Health Services, College of Health Professions and Sciences (previously included in the College of Health and Public Affairs), and the Central Florida Clinical Practice Organization, Inc., faculty, staff, and resident physicians.
-Condensed financial statements for the University's blended component units are shown in a subsequent note.
 The condensed financial statements are reported net of eliminations.

 Discretely Presented Component Units.
-Based on the application of the criteria for determining component units, the following direct-support organizations (as provided for in Section 1004.28, Florida Statutes, and Board of Governors Regulation 9.011) and the Central Florida Clinical Practice Organization, Inc. (an affiliated organization), are included within the University reporting entity as discretely presented component units.
-These legally separate, not-for-profit, corporations are organized and operated to assist the University to achieve excellence by providing supplemental resources from private gifts and bequests, and valuable education support services and are governed by separate boards.
-The Statutes authorize these organizations to receive, hold, invest, and administer property and to make expenditures to or for the benefit of the University.
+Based on the application of the criteria for determining component units, the following direct-support organizations (as provided for in Section 1004.28, Florida Statutes, and Board of Governors Regulation 9.011) and the Central Florida Clinical Practice Organization, Inc. (an affiliated organization) are included within the University reporting entity as discretely presented component units.
+These legally separate, not-for-profit corporations are organized and operated to assist the University in achieving excellence by providing supplemental resources from private gifts and bequests and valuable education support services and are governed by separate boards.
+Florida Statutes authorize these organizations to receive, hold, invest, and administer property and to make expenditures to or for the benefit of the University.
 These organizations and their purposes are explained as follows: